julietaumpierrez/documents-photoholmes/src/photoholmes/methods/README.md

 # Structure

 Methods in the PhotoHolmes library consist of at least these parts:
-- method.py file: Contains the class that inherits from the BaseMethod class for non deep learning based methods or that inherits from the BaseTorchMethod class when they are deep learning based.
-This Class has at least three methods:
+- method.py file: Contains the method class that inherits from the BaseMethod class by default.
+In the case of methods which are end-to-end torch modules, these inherit from the BaseTorchMethod class.
+The child class of the method must define at least the following three methods:
-    - __init__: that initializates the class.
+    - \_\_init\_\_: that initializates the class.
+It is important to begin by calling the \_\_init\_\_ of the parent class.
-    - predict: that given an image gives the original output of the method
+    - predict: that returns the original output of the method for a given image.
-    - benchmark: that given an image gives benchmarks the method by returning a BenchmarkOutput that is a dictionary containing the outputs that correspond.
-The accpeted outputs are: heatmap, mask and detection.
+    - benchmark: that for a given an image, returns a standardized BenchmarkOutput (which is convenient for the Benchmark class).
+This output consists of a dictionary accepting only the keys of _heatmap_, _mask_, _detection_ and _extra_outputs_, which are expected to contain the corresponding values.
 - preprocessing.py: Contains the preprocessing pipeline needed for each method.
 - config.yaml: YAML file that contains the example config for each method with default parameters.

+There are some additional files that may be included in a standard form, such as:
+ - config.py: to outline the architecture configuration in deep learning modules.
+These are commonly implemented in the form of dataclasses.
+ - postprocessing.py: for functions that are used in the postprocessing of the mask in order to yield the expected output in the predict method.
+Note that these are of internal use of the method and should be invoked within the predict method (unlike the standard preprocessing module previously mentioned).
+ - utils.py: containing useful functions used in the method's prediction.

 ## Method Factory

-The `MethodFactory` class provides a way of loading the method and the correspondin preprocessing
+The `MethodFactory` class provides a way of loading the method and its corresponding preprocessing.

-It returns a Tuple containing the method object and the corresponding preprocessing pipeline.
+It returns a Tuple containing the method object and the preprocessing pipeline.

 ## Examples of Use